ImranR98/Landscape/README.md

     - If the K8s cluster has multiple nodes, you must join all worker nodes manually after the K8s install step (the current machine is the control plane).
 3. If all goes well, periodically update the components by running `generate_setup_script.sh` with the `-u` (update) parameter.

+# Adding New Components

+- At minimum, there should be a `yaml` containing a deployment, or an `install.sh` containing `helm` commands.
+- An `update.sh` should be provided in all cases except rare exceptions where "update" makes no sense.
+- Other `yaml` and `sh` files can be added as needed (see `install_component.sh` for details).
+    - Note that only files in the top level of the component directory are directly used by that script - subdirectories are ignored.
+- It is good practice to include an `uninstall.sh` as well.

 ## Migration from Docker

+> TODO: Remove this section after migration

 Some apps' data can easily be migrated from an existing Docker-based (or otherwise) setup.